 Point of Pride

-Sociology students continue learning beyond the classroom, with internships, undergraduate teaching and research assistantships, and other opportunities, including a Sociology Club.
+Sociology students continue learning beyond the classroom, with internships, field schools, undergraduate teaching and research assistantships, and other opportunities, including an Anthropology Club.

 Why study Anthropology?